 Patagonia has become a go-to brand for every type of eco-conscious adventurer, especially if Type II fun in frigid environments is your thing.

-From waterproof ski jackets to fair trade hats, they have an impressive outdoor clothing selection for the whole family, for hitting the early morning pow-pow or après-ski cocoa.
+From waterproof ski jackets to fair trade hats, they have an impressive sustainable outdoor clothing selection for the whole family, for hitting the early morning pow-pow or après-ski cocoa.

 Their sustainable winter gloves are ready for the harshest outdoor elements—combined with modern amenities like touchscreen-friendly fingertips.